 A landing page is a page where a visitor first enters a website.
 Oftentimes, a special landing page is created for a specific action from the new visitor.
 This can be used for a special advertising or marketing campaign.

 Active text or images that by clicking on you will move to a different page or place online.
 This is usually highlighted as an underlined or different color or font weight.

 The list of buttons, like home, about us, contact, etc. that are used to navigate through your website.

 Navigation refers to the system that allows visitors to move around the website.
 Navigation is most often thought of in terms of menus, but links within pages, breadcrumbs, related links, pagination, and any other links that allow a visitor to move from one page to another, are included in navigation.

 This is relevant to e-commerce.
 This is a 3rd party financial service provider that collects money generated from online sales from the customer’s credit card and deposits the money into your bank account.
 It is like the middle man between the sale and your bank.

-A plug-in is a bit of third party code that extends the capabilities of a website.
+A plug-in is a bit of a third party code that extends the capabilities of a website.
 It’s most often used in conjunction with a CMS like WordPress for example.
 Plug-ins are a way to extend the functionality of a website without having to redo the coding of the site.
 Plugins can also refer to bits of third-party software installed within a computer program to increase its functionality.
-Using these plugins save the site owner a lot of money since custom coding is very expensive.
+Using these plugins saves the site owner a lot of money since custom coding is very expensive.
 However because it’s not custom coding, there are limitations of what the plug-in was created to do.

-Search Engine Marketing – includes any type of marketing and advertising for best search engine visibility.
+Search Engine Marketing – includes any type of marketing and advertising for the best search engine visibility.
 This includes SEO and paid methods such as Google Adwords.